CursedWizard/react-native-navigation-bottom-sheet/README.md

 You also need to install `react-native-gesture-handler` and `react-native-reanimated` dependecies.
 Since the latest release (1.3.0) the bottom sheet is compatible with both versions of `react-native-reanimated` library.
-If you are developing for Android and don't want to do any additional configuration besides installing the package, you you might want to install version 1.
+If you are developing for Android and don't want to do any additional configuration besides installing the package, you might want to install version 1.
 For more info on installation of reanimated version 2 check out their [official documentation](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/installation).

 Reanimated version 1:
 ```sh